eugenecohen-osu/chi-gem5/chi-report.md

 and cross-reference this to gem5's syscall emulation table

+#### Switching from ARM to RISC-V SE

+We ported clone3 syscall support from RISC-V to ARM and were able to successfully execute the threads program, however the number of cores detected was incorrect.
+Digging into this deeper there was another deficiency in syscall emulation around handling special files used by glibc to detect the number of processor cores via special filesystem paths like `/sys/devices/system/cpu/online`.

-However this broken-syscall experience served as a warning, that the ARM architecture is not being maintained quite as well in 2025 as X86 and RISC-V.  Since it is possible for CHI to be used with other architectures we switched from ARM to RISC-V at this point.
+This raised a question - is it possible that other architectures have better SE/syscall support than ARM?
+The same threads program was built and tested under gem5 in RISC-V mode and worked the first time with proper clone3 handling and the correct detection of number of CPU cores.
+This led us to conclude that the ARM architecture is not being maintained quite as well in 2025 as X86 and RISC-V.  Since it is possible for CHI to be used with other architectures we switched from ARM to RISC-V at this point.

-### Build gem5 for RISC-V with CHI Coherency
+#### Build gem5 for RISC-V with CHI Coherency

  The default coherency protocol for gem5 for RISC-V is not CHI so we needed a way to get RISC-V and CHI working together.
 Although most aspects of the system construction can be changed when starting gem5 without rebuilding it, switching to a different coherency protocol requires a specialized build configuration for gem5.
 We had to create a new gem5 configuration file, placed at build_opts/RISCV_CHI which specifies that we want RISCV but also to use RUBY and the CHI coherency protocol: